edwargix/notifications-engine/docs/services/matrix.md

 # Matrix

-**NOTE:** end-to-end encryption for Matrix notifications is not yet supported because CGO is not supported
+**NOTE:** native end-to-end encryption for Matrix notifications is not yet supported because CGO is not supported by Argo.
+Those wanting to have end-to-end encrypiton can setup [pantalaimon](https://github.com/matrix-org/pantalaimon).

 To be able to send notifications via Matrix, do the following steps: